 What Is the Hypothalamus?

-The hypothalamus contains specialized nuclei designed to do specific work, such as maintaining many basic physiological functions, including body temperature, blood pressure, fluid and electrolyte balance, and the regulation of digestion.
-If all that sounds too medical or scientific, I can give you a more simple hypothalamus definition: It’s a region of the brain that affects a number of things that are key to human health like thirst, hunger, body temperature, sleep and emotions.
+It contains specialized nuclei designed to do specific work, such as maintaining many basic physiological functions, including body temperature, blood pressure, fluid and electrolyte balance, and the regulation of digestion.

 How exactly does the hypothalamus function in our bodies?
-It links our endocrine and nervous systems together, and the pituitary gland (another key regulatory gland) receives signals from the hypothalamus.
-The hypothalamus and pituitary gland are connected by both nervous and chemical pathways, and the hypothalamus produces and secretes neurotransmitters, neuropeptides along with several neurohormones that affect anterior pituitary gland function.
+It links our endocrine and nervous systems together, and the pituitary gland receives signals from the hypothalamus.
+The hypothalamus and pituitary gland are connected by both nervous and chemical pathways, and the hypothalamus produces and secretes neurotransmitters, neuropeptides and several neurohormones.

-The hypothalamus also produces hormones (anti-diuretic hormone and oxytocin) that travel down through the pituitary stalk to the posterior lobe of the pituitary gland, where these hormones are released directly into the bloodstream.
-Other vital hormones produced in the hypothalamus include corticotropin-releasing hormone, dopamine, growth hormone-releasing hormone, somatostatin, gonadotropin-releasing hormone and thyrotropin-releasing hormone.
-(11)
+The hypothalamus produces hormones that travel down through the pituitary stalk to the posterior lobe of the pituitary gland, where these hormones are released directly into the bloodstream.

 - Body temperature